Unlock and Upgrade

 QuestionPurpose

-Have you attended a political rally or demonstration?To measure participation in public political events.
+Have you attended any political rallies or events?Gauges active participation in political activities.

 QuestionPurpose

-How well do you understand the electoral system in your country?To assess the level of knowledge about the electoral framework.
+How well do you understand the electoral system?Evaluates knowledge of voting mechanisms.

 QuestionPurpose